9 Ways To Determine The Most Efficient Type of Solar Panels

 Photovoltaic type’ refers to the solar crystal structure and integrity of the solar panel.
 Monocrystalline panels are made up of the highest quality crystal structure.

-Because their structure is composed of one high quality crystal instead of many fragmented ones they have the ability to maintain a higher power output.
-They produce more per panel which means you don’t need as much space.
+Because their structure is composed of one high-quality crystal instead of many fragmented ones, they can maintain higher power output.
+They produce more per panel, which means not as much space is needed.

-Polycrystalline panels were made in an effort to make solar panels a cheaper option.
-They are not however the most efficient option.
-Because polycrystalline panels use fragmented silicon crystals efficiency isn’t as high.
+Polycrystalline panels are cheaper.
+However, they are not the most efficient option.
+Because polycrystalline panels use fragmented silicon crystals, efficiency isn’t as high.

 Germany has led the way in solar technology because of the country’s aggressive renewable energy goals.
 These goals have allowed the country to develop quality technology.
-We are confident in the German-engineered technology that we support because of the 25+ years of research and testing that have been dedicated to product development.
+We are confident in the German-engineered technology that we support, because of the 25+ years of research and testing dedicated to product development.

-In 2015 the National Renewable Energy Laboratory stated that out of 50,000 systems only 0.1% of them were defective or underperforming.
-Although most weather conditions will not harm panels extreme weather can.
+In 2015 the National Renewable Energy Laboratory stated that out of 50,000 systems only 0.1 percent of them were defective or underperformed.
+Although most weather conditions will not harm panels, extreme weather can.
 Most solar panels are tested to withstand high amounts of wind, rain, and one-inch objects moving at 50 miles per hour.

 Harsh weather like hail or wind storms can damage some solar panels installations.
 Most solar panels can withstand normal debris, but the racking may not hold up.
-Always consider the warranty that is attached to any solar panel, as well as asking your solar installer what warranties the company provides.
+Always consider the warranty that is attached to the solar panel, as well as ask your solar installer what warranties the company provides.

-How your solar panel is designed can affect its production and lifespan.
-The four major design properties to look at are the reflection, temperature, recombination, and wavelength.
+The solar panel designed can impact its production and lifespan.
+The four major design properties to look at include reflection, temperature, recombination, and wavelength.

 As a local business, supporting stable jobs in the United States is an important initiative to maintain.
-While we recommend German engineered panels due to the integrity of the technology, we support, as an organization, the production and sale of solar products in the United States.
+While we recommend German-engineered panels, due to the integrity of the technology, we also support the production and sale of solar products in the United States.

 Length of R&D

-There are experimental panels out there with higher efficiency rating.
+There are experimental panels out there with a higher efficiency rating.
 The new products, however, have not been tested to the same extent that Silicon panels have.
-So although their lab results may say they can get up to 20% efficiency on your home they may actually get less.
+So although their lab results may say they can get up to 20 percent efficiency they may get less in practice.

-In 2015 Yale e360 published an article.
+In 2015 Yale 360 published an article.
 It stating that it would take 20 plus years before new solar panel technology would be sufficiently tested and developed.
-You could already have bought a system and saved thousands of dollars on your power bills by that time.
-Then by the time you are ready for a new system the new technology would be cheaper.
+In this time, a customer could have already bought a system and saved thousands of dollars on power bills.
+Then by the time they are ready for a new system the new technology would be cheaper.

 An anti-reflective coating is optional, but recommended, when it comes to designing a solar panel.
-The coating can actually increase the output of the solar cells by 3-4% because it reduces the amount of reflection coming off, or escaping the solar cells prior to conversion.
+The coating can increase the output of the solar cells by 3-4 percent because it reduces the amount of reflection coming off or escaping the solar cells before conversion.

 To create a current two semiconductors with opposite charges are used.
 However, the electrons can recombine and release heat instead of a current.
 Panels that have defects in the crystal structure are more likely to encounter this problem.
-For this reason, Polycrystalline panels have been found to be less efficient than monocrystalline.
+For this reason, Polycrystalline panels are less efficient than monocrystalline.

-Light has a wide range of wavelengths of light.
+Light has a wide range of wavelengths.
 Solar panels are designed to capture certain wavelengths and convert them into a direct current.
-Getting a panel that can convert more wavelengths into a current will allow you to produce more electricity.
+Getting a panel that can convert more wavelengths into a current will allow the array to produce more electricity.